ssj71/OSC2MIDI/README.md

     brew install cmake liblo jack

 The project builds natively on Apple Silicon.
-Note: Due to liblo API changes, this version includes compatibility fixes for newer liblo versions (0.32+).
+This version includes backwards-compatible support for both older and newer liblo versions.
+The build system automatically detects your liblo version and uses the appropriate API (handles liblo 0.32+ breaking changes).

 Then follow the standard build process: